andybalham/blog-source-code/blog-posts/title-abstract-bio.md

 # Bio

-Andy Blackledg  e is a Lead Engineer with [finova](https://www.finova.tech/).
+Andy Blackledge is a Lead Engineer with [finova](https://www.finova.tech/).
 He has over thirty years professional experience, spanning COBOL on mainframes to TypeScript in the cloud.
 He also owns more ukuleles than necessary.